Nimruz Province: Transport and economy

 As of June 2014 Zaranj Airport which is located near the city of Zaranj had regularly scheduled flights to Herat.

 The Delaram–Zaranj Highway has been constructed by India via Chaknasur, which is expected to boost the socio economic development in the region.

 Trade, farming, and herding is the main source of income for the majority.
 This includes agriculture and animal husbandry.
 Animals include sheep, goat, cattle, and poultry.
 The province produces the following: Wheat, corn, melons, poppies; almost all irrigated.

 Nimruz has always been isolated the past.
 This led to one author in 2010 calling it Afghanistan's "forgotten province."
 Historically, the territory served as a major smuggling hub due to its border with Iran and Pakistan.
 The province became popular after the trade route between Iran and Afghanistan became operational, which provides another large income to the Afghan government.

 Geography

 The Sistan Basin dominates the province.
-Many parts of the south are covered by the Godzareh depression which includes marshes and dry lakes.
+Many parts of the south are covered by the Godzareh Depression which includes marshes and dry lakes.

 Demography

 The NSIA puts the population of Nimruz Province at approximately 186,963 people.
 This estimate includes the many Kuchi nomads who inhabit the province seasonally and the native settled people.
 It is the only province of Afghanistan where the Baloch ethnic group forms a majority.
 The Balochs are followed by Pashtun, Brahui, Tajik, Uzbek, and Hazara.
 The Pashtun tribes are mostly Barakzai and Nurzai.
-Almost all inhabitants except Hazaras follow Sunni Islam.
-Languages spoken in the province are Pashto, Dari and Balochi.
+Almost all inhabitants except the Shia Hazaras follow Sunni Islam.
+Languages spoken in the province are Balochi, Pashto and Dari.